23 Cloud microphysics

 23.3.3.1 Ventilation coefficient

-The previous derivations in this section refer to drops that do not move relative to the air surrounding them.
-However, if they fall through the air, the growth rate increases by a factor
+The derivations in this section so far refer to drops that do not move relative to the surrounding air.
+If they fall through the air, however, the growth rate increases by a factor

 \[ \begin{align} f_v \coloneqq \frac{dm/dt}{\left(dm/dt\right)_0}, \end{align} \]

 where $\left(dm/dt\right)_0$ denotes the growth rate of the non-moving drop. $f_v$ is the ventilation coefficient.
-For $f_v$, experimental data became the formula
+For $f_v$, the following formula

 \[ \begin{align} f_v = 0,78 + 0,308\cdot S_c^{1/3}N_\text{Re}^{1/2}\tag{23.127}\label{eq:ventilation_rate} \end{align} \]

-Assuming that the ventilation effect for heat and mass is the same, multiply Eq.
-(23.125) with Eq.
-(23.127) to get the diffusive growth rate of a falling drop:
+Assuming that the ventilation effect is the same for heat and mass, one multiplies Eq.
+(23.125) by Eq.
+(23.127) to obtain the diffusive growth rate of a falling drop:

 \[ \begin{align} \frac{dm}{dt} &= \frac{4\pi a}{\frac{1}{\psi\rho_{S}\left(T\right)} + \frac{L_v^2}{R_vT^2k_h}}\left(\frac{\rho_v}{\rho_{S}\left(T\right)} - 1\right)\left(0,78 + 0,308\cdot S_c^{1/3}N_\text{Re}^{1/2}\right).\tag{23.128}\label{eq:dmdt_diff_growth_vent} \end{align} \]